Is birch good for carving

-Birchwood is easy to use and affordable, and that makes it an excellent craft wood.
-Use of power tools for easy cutting since it is hard and heavy when dry.
+Birchwood is easy to use and affordable, making it an excellent craft wood.
+The wood makes toys, tongue depressors, toothpicks, paper pulp, and high-end furniture.
+Use power tools for easy cutting since it is hard and heavy when dry.
 It comes with good shock resistance.
-The wood makes toys, tongue depressors, toothpicks, paper pulp, and high-end furniture.

 Birchwood is fine-grained and pale in color with a satiny sheen.
 These features make Birchwood beautiful.
 Although it is strong, it remains lightweight.
 However, it cannot make outdoor carvings.
 Its saleability allows it to make speakers and musical instruments.
-It gives resonance to both higher and lower frequencies, giving a fuller sound than woods such as maple.
+Its resonance to higher and lower frequencies gives a fuller sound than woods such as maple.